Organisations of Hope: Building a Creative Consortium for Health Equity in Greater Manchester

 Funding information

-Organisations of Hope is funded primarily by the Arts and Humanities Research Council (AHRC).
+Organisations of Hope was funded primarily by the Arts and Humanities Research Council (AHRC).

-In 2021, UK Research and Innovation (UKRI) established the £26 million Mobilising Community Assets to Tackle Health Inequalities investment, which has enabled AHRC to fund several research projects that examine how to scale-up small, local approaches to tackle health inequalities.
-Organisations of Hope is one of these research projects.
+In 2021, UK Research and Innovation (UKRI) established the £26 million Mobilising Community Assets to Tackle Health Inequalities investment, which enabled AHRC to fund several research projects that examine how to scale-up small, local approaches to tackle health inequalities.
+Organisations of Hope was one of those research projects.

 More information